kasper-piskorski/docs/graql/delete-queries.md

 ## Variable Patterns

-A variable pattern is a pattern describing [properties](#properties) to delete on a particular concept.
+A variable pattern in a delete query describes [properties](#properties) to delete on a particular concept.
 The variable pattern is always bound to a variable name.

 If a variable pattern has no properties, then the concept itself is deleted.
 Otherwise, only the specified properties are deleted.